 Should I bring up soft skills in this answer?

 Soft skills are great to mention but what makes you more appealing to the employer is when you mention a previous accomplishment that makes you stand out.
-This will be better than mentioning any type of unique skill that you could cover.
-Be sure the accomplishment is something that fits in with what the employer is looking for in the role.
+This will be better than mentioning any unique skill that you could cover.
+Be sure the accomplishment fits in with what the employer is looking for in the role.
 For example, saying that you have organizational skills is simply not going to impress your prospective employer.
 It lacks depth.

 What if I say that I'm a good fit for this role?